 As a polar mammal, I become positively ebullient below 60 degrees so I take the rain that comes with it in stride.
 I can layer winter clothes with the best of them and if that includes waterproof gear, so be it.
-But humidity, that’s a whole ‘nother bottle of Xanax.
+But humidity is a whole ‘nother bottle of Xanax.
 I don’t like sticking to the air.

 The frogs’ sliminess attached them handily to everything they aimed at, they were like little brown suction cup missiles.
-There was some kind of suction keeping my t-shirt pressed to my back.
+There was some kind of suction keeping my t-shirt connected to my back.

 A garter snake with electric blue racing stripes running down both sides posed on a willow branch nearby in a tightly wrapped coil, but he slid away precisely before I could hit the shutter on my camera.
 It’s like they know.

 When I passed into an open area, a gliding Red-tailed hawk screamed directly overhead.
 He was gorgeous.
 He did loop-de-loops around the tops of golden alders and orange oaks, looking for snack food.